36 Connected Vehicles

 Connected vehicles and V2X communication represent one of the most impactful IoT application domains, with direct implications for road safety, urban mobility, and autonomous driving:

-Real-world results US DOT pilots demonstrated 80% reduction in intersection accidents, 40% reduction in rear-end collisions
+• Real-world results: US DOT pilots reported roughly 80% fewer intersection crashes and 40% fewer rear-end collisions in equipped corridors.

 Key Design Principles for V2X Systems